-Although this dramatic story was to be severely criticised by the Party's official press several years later, the same author in 1961 published Three Family Village in collaboration with Teng To and Liao Mo Sha.
-Between January and August Teng To began a regular column entitled Evening Tales from Jenchan in a Chinese paper.
+Although this dramatic story was to be severely criticised by the official press several years later, the same author in 1961 published "Three Family Village" in collaboration with Teng To and Liao Mo Sha.
+Between January and August, Teng To began a regular column entitled "Evening Tales from Jenchan" in a Chinese paper.
 These were short contemplations in the classical Chinese style and apparently dealt with former periods of Chinese cultural prosperity.
-The allegorical nature of these articles is, however, transparently obvious and within the framework of depicting the Ming dynasty or old time's Chinese culture he was referring to the contemporary People's Republic of Mao Tse Tung and the KTT and aiming his blows against the Party dictatorship.
+The allegorical nature of these articles is, however, transparently obvious and within the framework of depicting the Ming dynasty or the vagaries of Imperial philosophy, he was describing the contemporary Peoples' Republic of Mao Tse Tung and the K.T.T. and aiming his blows against the Party dictatorship.

-Teng To was undoubtedly the most brilliant of Mao's critics and his works contain-constant attacks on political fanaticism and persecution because of the disastrous effects they have on harmonious social and economic development.
-In his column Evening Tales of Jenchan dated 30 April 1961 Teng To further clarifies his position.
-The article is on 'the theory of the precious nature of labour power' and Teng To makes it clear that he considers the wasteful use of so 'precious' a commodity to be harmful to production.
-By such criticism Teng To distinguishes himself from the critics of the 'Hundred Flowers' period.
+Teng To was undoubtedly the most brilliant of Mao's critics and his works contain constant attacks on political fanaticism and persecution because of the disastrous affects they have on harmonious social and economic development.
+In his column "Evening Tales of Jenchan" dated April 30th, 1961, Teng To further clarifies his position.
+The article is on "the theory of the precious nature of labour power" and Teng To makes it clear that he considers the wasteful use of so 'precious' a commodity to be harmful to production.
+By such criticism, Teng To distinguishes himself from the critics of the "Hundred Flowers" period.
 He appears as something which previous critics were not, namely as the spokesman for a group with an undoubted interest in production.
-When in his Evening Tale of 22 April 1962 Teng To asks if one can base oneself on theory alone and tells the Party bureaucrats that 'people can't do things all alone', one must see it in the light of the 'new class' staking a claim to being heard and listened to.
+When in his 'Evening Tales' of April 22nd 1962, Teng To asks if one can base oneself on theory alone and tells the Party bureaucrats that 'people can't do things all alone' one must see it in the light of the 'new class' staking a claim to being heard and listened to.

-The Party's tame critics claimed that writers such as Wu Han, Liao Mo Sha, and Teng To 'wanted to restore capitalism' in China.
+The Party's tame critics claimed that writers such as Wu Han and Teng To "wanted to restore capitalism" in China.
 Such an accusation slots into the jargon of Bolshevik ideology but is patently absurd.
-Capitalism being the existing economic system, there was no need to 'restore' it.
-What was at most possible was that some Chinese preferred traditional liberal capitalism to the state capitalism variant which existed in China.
+Capitalism, being the existing economic system, there was no need to "restore" it.
+What was, at most possible was that some Chinese preferred traditional liberal capitalism to the state capitalism variant which existed in China.

 Who then were the critics?
-Classical capitalism had made little headway in China and the embryonic classical bourgeoisie had been destroyed or exiled in the late forties.
-Its residual representatives are today to be found in Formosa or elsewhere.
+Classical capitalism had made little headway in China and the embryonic classical bouregoisie had been destroyed or exiled in the late forties.
+It's residual representatives are to-day to be found in Formosa or elsewhere.
 In the unlikely event that there are people in China who favour a return to the social relations of classical private capitalism, Teng To, Liao Mo Sha and Wu Han are not amongst them.
-While their enemies within the Party constantly publish long attacks on the works of these writers to prove their hostility to the current regime, nowhere in the quotes does any hostility appear towards the system of state capitalism.
-It is true that Three Family Village (the joint work of these three pilloried authors) contains a semi-overt attack on the 'people's communes', but these criticisms are neither of state capitalism nor of the Party, which was in fact itself now abandoning the 'communes' policy.
+While their enemies within the Party constantly publish long attacks on the works of these writers to prove their hostility to the current regime, nowhere in their works does any hostility appear towards the system of state capitalism.
+It is true that "Three Family Village" (the joint work of these three pilloried authors) contains a semi-cvert attack on the "peoples communes", but these criticisms are neither of state capitalism nor of the Party, which was in fact itself now abandoning the "communes" policy.